 SENSOR COOK lets you cook common microwave-prepared foods without needing to program times and Cook Powers.
 A sensor in your oven detects the vapor released by the food, and the amount of vapor detected tells the oven how long to cook your food.
-SENSOR COOK has preset Cook Powers for seven categories: Frozen Entree, Casserole, Bread, Fresh/Canned Vegetables, Frozen Vegetables, Baked Potato, and Slow Cook/Simmer.
-All you do is touch the Number Pad assigned to the desired category (see chart on page 39) and START/ENTER.
+SENSOR COOK has preset Cook Powers for seven categories: Frozen

+Entree, Casserole, Baked Goods, Fresh Canned Vegetables, Frozen Vegetables, Baked Potato, and Slow Cook/Simmer.
+All you do is touch the Number Pad assigned to the desired category (see chart below) and START/ENTER.
 Your microwave oven does the rest.